 Exercise: It is a great way to release energy.
 Improved health, which guards against the negative effects and releases endorphins (neurotransmitters that relieve pain).
 Exercise helps with concentration, sleep, illness, pain and contributes to a better quality of life.
 Age doesn’t matter, as exercise will create amazing benefits for the mind and body and remove feelings of stress.

 Listen To Relaxing Soothing Sounds: Ten minutes alone with soothing sounds can help with relaxation.
 Allow the mind to get away from the accumulated stresses of the day.
 Meditation CDs, soothing music, or natural sounds all work to achieve a relaxed state.
 It’s up to you.

-The information herein on "Stress Management" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Stress Management" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.